List of Marvel Comics characters: C: Inner Demons version

-One of Mister Negative's Inner Demons later impersonates the Hobgoblin's Crime Master to manipulate the Black Cat and the Enforcers into helping him break into Ryker's Island, where he tries to assassinate Hammerhead and Tombstone.
-The plan is foiled by Spider-Man and the Wraith.
+One of Mister Negative's Inner Demons impersonates the Hobgoblin's Crime Master to manipulate the Black Cat and the Enforcers into helping him break into Ryker's Island, where he tries to assassinate Hammerhead and Tombstone.
+The plan is foiled by Spider-Man and Wraith.

-Crime Master V
+Fifth Crime Master

 An unidentified Crime Master worked closely with Madame Masque as they both share the struggle of Kingpin's mayoral rule over New York City.
-He is among the crime bosses that are tasked by Wilson Fisk to target Boomerang who is reported to have the Tablet of Life and Time parts.
+He is among the crime bosses who are tasked by Wilson Fisk to target Boomerang, who is reported to have part of the Tablet of Life and Time.

-Crime Master is among the crime lords that attend the wedding of Randy Robertson and Janice Lincoln.
-When Shotgun crashes the wedding and shoots Tombstone, Spider-Man goes after him as the crime lords blame each other for calling the hit.

-During the "Gang War" storyline, Crime Master attended a crime lord meeting at Arthur Avenue.
-When Owl asked who ran him out of Red Hook, Crime Master denies any knowledge of it and reveals that he has started a partnership with A.I.M. as an A.I.M. agent is seen with him.
-Crime Master and a group of A.I.M. agents battle Ringmaster and his hypnotized civilians until Spider-Man, Spider-Woman, and Daredevil confront and stop them both.
-Spider-Man then calls Luke Cage to arrange for the villains to be picked up and processed.

 Crimebuster

 Crimebuster is the name of three characters appearing in American comic books published by Marvel Comics.
 The first version first appeared in Nova #13 (September 1977), and was created by Marv Wolfman, Sal Buscema, and Joe Sinnott.
 The character subsequently appears in Fantastic Four #206 (May 1979), #208-209 (July–August 1979), and was killed in ROM #24 (November 1981).